SEARCH GARDENACTION

 The small entrance to Brackenwood Garden Centre gives no clue to the large range of plants on offer.
 It surprised us!

-This is a totally independent GardenAction review of the Brackenwood Plant and Garden Centre in Bristol.
+This is a totally independent GardenAction opinion of the Brackenwood Plant and Garden Centre in Bristol.

 John and Jenny Maycock started Brackenwood over 40 years ago at Portishead.
 In 1985 they moved to the current site after running out of space.
 The garden centre is run by their daughter Claire who joined the business over 12 years ago.